undnull/voxelius/docs/code_style.md

 ### General
 * Almost all C++ rules apply also for HLSL except for some
 * Macros are allowed (does HLSL even have `constexpr`?)
-* There are no `clang-format` for shaders so format it manually.
+* There is no `clang-format` for shaders so format it manually.

 ### File names
 #### Sources